The Official Brian Schad Commodity Futures

 Here are the commodity markets which illustrate the changing bigger picture for them:

-UP Trending Futures Markets: Natural Gas Japanese Yen (New this week.)
+UP Trending Futures Markets: EuroFx, Japanese Yen and Gold, Silver & Soybean Oil (These three new this week.)

 ALL COMMENTARY IS CONSIDERED OPINION & VIEWS FROM THE AUTHOR AND NOT A SOLICITATION OF ANY SECURITIES.
 THE RISK OF LOSS IN TRADING COMMODITY INTERESTS CAN BE SUBSTANTIAL.
 YOU SHOULD THEREFORE CONSIDER WHETHER SUCH TRADING IS SUITABLE FOR YOU IN LIGHT OF YOUR FINANCIAL CONDITION.